 Next time you crunch into a Triscuit, think of Naperville.
 It’s home to the only Triscuit factory in the world.
 You can also find the Millennium Carillon, whose bells can be played by hand or by computer.
 Naperville also hosts its own film festival.

 Go to New Orleans for Mardi Gras, jazz music or the Saints – stay for the alligator sausage cheesecake at Jacques-Imo’s Cafe.
 During Mardi Gras, suppliers sell over 1 billion pairs of beads.
 NOLA is also the birthplace of the po-boy sandwich, which gets its own festival in October.

-Providence has the highest number of donut shops and coffee shops per capita in the U.S., which may be the greatest accolade on this list.
+Providence has the highest number of donut shops and coffee shops that are able to lease commercial coffee machines for their shops and offices in the U.S., which may be the greatest accolade on this list.
 The old New England city is also home to various firsts: the first Baptist church in the U.S., established in 1638, and the first indoor shopping mall, circa 1828.